Misterblue/opensim-docker/README.md

 # Edit the file `env` with parameters for the container to be built.
 In
 #    particular, specify which configuration to use (`OS_CONFIG`)
+#    or, alternately, set the environment variable OS_CONFIG.

 cd config-$OS_CONFIG